deploymenttheory/go-api-sdk-jamfpro/docs/client_configuration.md

 ---

-By following the example above, you can easily configure and set up the `http_client` for your specific needs.
+By following the example above, you can easily configure and set up the `httpclient` for your specific needs.